A two-day workshop (22 and 23 May) that will enhance your current relationship, using Hoffman tools and more.

 Couples seeking to part well will also gain from the experience.
 After all, the skills required to find respectful closure are the very same needed to create a healthy future together – communication, understanding and trust.

 A large proportion of this workshop’s content is experiential (rather than theoretical).
 It provides a unique opportunity to learn and grow by experiencing tools and practices, and sharing in a group setting.
 It is only open to couples already in a committed relationship.
-Workshops for individuals who are not currently in an intimate relationship can be found here.

 What will the workshop cover?